prateek-0328/Readme/B2B Complete RFQ flow.md

 The following is an illustrative flow to demonstrate a Request For Quotation(RFQ) flow.

 ## BUYER SEARCH & DISCOVERY
-The buyer sends a search request through the buyer app(BAP).
-BPP sends a search request to the gateway which broadcasts the search request to multiple seller apps according to country,domain and city in context.
-The seller apps responds to the search request with an on_search which is directly sent to the buyer app.
-The on_search contains the product catalog which includes add-ons, variants, offers and a communication channel which is used to communicate between the buyer and the seller app.If the on_search does not contain the chat link then the BAP can send the chat link in the select request.Both these are optional.
+The buyer initiates the process by submitting a search request through the Buyer App (BAP).
+The Buyer Product Platform (BPP) relays this request to the gateway, which broadcasts it based on country, domain, and city parameters.
+Sellers respond with an on_search message directly sent to the buyer app.
+The on_search includes a product catalog with add-ons, variants, offers, and an optional communication channel for buyer-seller interactions.
+If the on_search lacks a chat link, the BAP can include it in the subsequent select request.

 ## RFQ (Request For Quotation) FLOW
-After discussion between the buyer and the seller over the communication channel, the buyer requests for quotation.The buyer app sends the RFQ via a select request to the seller app along with a TTL within which buyer must recieve the response.
-The seller app responds to the RFQ with quote and breakup including the logistics charges.
+After discussions between the buyer and seller through the communication channel, the buyer requests a quotation.
+The buyer app sends the RFQ via a select request to the seller app, including a Time-To-Live (TTL) for response receipt.
+The seller app responds with a quote, providing a detailed breakdown, including logistics charges.

 ## ORDER INITIALIZATION
-After recieving the on_select from the seller app, for order initialization, the buyer app sends an init request which includes billing details and exact address of delivery.The seller app confirms this through on_init and initializes the order.
+Upon receiving the on_select from the seller app, the buyer app initiates the order by sending an init request, providing billing details and the precise delivery address.
+The seller app confirms this through an on_init call, initializing the order.

 ## PURCHASE ORDER
-Next, the purchase order is placed by the buyer app using the confirm request to create a final digital contract.
-The PO is accepted by the BPP through an on_confirm request.
-In case of prepaid payment collection by BPP, the payment URI and the TTL within which the payment must be completed, is also sent in the on_confirm call.
+Next, the buyer app places the purchase order using a confirm request, creating a final digital contract.
+The Purchase Order (PO) is accepted by the BPP through an on_confirm request.
+In cases of prepaid payment collection by BPP, the on_confirm call includes a payment URI and a TTL for payment completion.

 ## PAYMENT COMMUNICATION for prepaid payment collected by BAP
-For the case of prepaid payment collection by BAP, once the payment is collected, an update request is sent by the BAP signifying that the payment is done.
-A payment URI for the successful payment is also sent.
-The BPP acknowledges this call and sends the on_update request in return.
+In cases where the payment is collected by the Buyer App (BAP), once the payment is collected, an update request is sent to the BPP, signifying that the payment is complete.
+The BAP also provides a payment URI for the successful transaction.
+The BPP acknowledges this through an on_update request.

 ## PAYMENT COMMUNICATION for payment collected by BPP
-For notifying the status of the payment in case of prepaid payment collected by BPP, the on_status request is sent.If the payment status is successful, the on_status contains a transaction success message along with the  proforma invoice.If the payment fails, the on_status contains "Payment Failed" message along with 31004 error code.If the TTL expires, the BPP updates this to the BAP using the on_status, to which the BAP responds with a NACK with an error code 31004 and message 'Payment TTL Expired'.If the payment fails or TTL expires, the BAP sends a cancel request to cancel the order, which the BPP acknowledges using the on_cancel call.
-It also initiates any refund if the payment had already been made.
+For prepaid payment collected by BPP, the on_status request notifies the payment status.
+A successful payment status includes a transaction success message along with a proforma invoice.
+If the payment fails, the on_status message contains a "Payment Failed" notification with a 31004 error code.
+If the TTL expires, the BPP updates the BAP using on_status, and the BAP responds with a NACK, providing error code 31004 and the message 'Payment TTL Expired.'
+In case of payment failure or TTL expiration, the BAP can send a cancel request, acknowledged by the BPP using the on_cancel call.
+Refunds are initiated if the payment had already been made.

 ## Request for ORDER STATUS
-This is an optional call. the BAP can ask for the status of the transaction by sending a status request to enquire Order status or Tracking info.
+This is an optional call where the BAP can inquire about the status of the transaction by sending a status request for order status or tracking information.
 The BPP responds with an on_status.